evmcnb/quartz/content/Pearls/SVC Obstruction.md

 - mediastinal fibrosis
 - goitre
 - SVC thrombosis
+- TB

+**16mg dexamethasone + PPI cover**

-Management is dependant on the individual patient and malignancy and advice should be taken from the oncology team.
+Definitive management is dependant on the individual patient and malignancy and advice should be taken from the oncology team.
 Options include:
 - endovascular stenting is often the treatment of choice to provide symptom relief
 - certain malignancies such as lymphoma, small cell lung cancer may benefit from radical chemotherapy or chemo-radiotherapy rather than stenting
 - the evidence base supporting the use of glucocorticoids is weak but they are often given